 The United States Air Force has helped protect our nation from overseas threats since the 1940s.
-From World War II to the Korean War and the War in Vietnam, U.S. Air Force veterans have served bravely and selflessly.
-Many of these servicemen did not know, however, that during their time in the Air Force they were being harmed by an enemy force much closer to home: asbestos.
+From World War II to the Korean and Vietnam Wars, Air Force veterans have served bravely and selflessly.

-Up until the 1990s, asbestos exposure was rampant at Air Force bases, including at aircraft maintenance stations for jets, propeller planes, helicopters, and other aircraft.
+Up until the 1980s, asbestos was widely used on Air Force bases.
+It also was used in jets, propeller planes, helicopters, and other aircraft.

-When the Environmental Protection Agency (EPA) introduced bans on certain asbestos uses, the Air Force started taking precautionary measures of their own — but not before a lot of the damage had already been done.
-Tens of thousands of service personnel were exposed to lethal quantities of asbestos.
-Today, Air Force servicemen, especially veterans, remain at increased risk of developing asbestos-related diseases.
+When the Environmental Protection Agency (EPA) introduced bans on certain uses of asbestos, the Air Force started taking precautionary measures of their own — but not before the damage had already been done.

 Asbestos Exposure on Air Force Bases and Aircraft

 Asbestos was used in many Air Force hangars, barracks, and offices — some of which housed tens of thousands of airmen, their families, and civilians.

 Historically, the Air Force also used asbestos in virtually all its aircraft, putting service members at risk while in the skies.

 Aircraft parts that used asbestos included, but were not limited to:

 - Electrical insulation